kevingarabedian/EngageRT/README.md

 # EngageRT - Simple Call Center

-EngageRT is a powerful yet simple call center platform.
+EngageRT is a elegant yet simple call center platform.
 It provides comprehensive tools for managing agents, queues, and customer interactions.

 ## Configuration